jhauberg/comply/README.md

 No. This is intentional.

-This project is all about defining a single ubiquitous style; it should not differ across compliant codebases.
+This project is all about defining a single ubiquitous style and guideline; it should not differ across Compliant codebases.

-> An exception to this is that using `comply` you can exclude, or include, only certain rules using the `--except` or `--check` arguments.
-These options contradict the philosophy of the project, but are made available for debugging purposes.
+> The arguments `--except` and `--check` (which allow you to exclude, or include, certain rules) contradict the philosophy of the project, but are made available for debugging purposes.

 ### Why use `comply` when we have [`clang-tidy`](http://clang.llvm.org/extra/clang-tidy/)?